Navigating Germany visas for expats

 Expat overwhelmed by German visa paperwork at a desk

 The job offer arrives.
 The university acceptance lands in your inbox.
 For about ten minutes, life feels incredible.
-Then you open a browser and start searching for visa information, and that excitement quietly curdles into something closer to dread.
+Then you open a browser and start searching for visa information, and that quiet excitement curdles into something closer to dread.

 Most expats hit the same wall at the same point.
 The language on official websites is dense, the requirements seem to contradict each other depending on which page you land on, and every expat forum has someone confidently giving advice that directly contradicts the person above them.
-Half of what circulates online is outdated or simply wrong, and there’s no obvious way to tell which half.
+Half of what circulates online is outdated or simply wrong, and there is no obvious way to tell which half.

 📑